 In the field of education, he pioneered the first blended-learning international MBA program in the Philippines under the Gates Professional Schools umbrella—offering what he calls “the ultimate value for money MBA program.”
 He is also the founder of Gardner College, aptly called the “Global School of Innovation,” where he launched a first-of-its-kind holistic dual international degree program.
 Previously, he operated the largest mall-based I.T. school in the Philippines for 20 years under the Informatics brand name at the SM City North EDSA.

 With a keen eye for value investing, Boone rode the business process outsourcing wave at the turn of the millennium as the lead local investor in Alorica Philippines, one of the first successful call center start-ups in the country.
 After successfully exiting his investment in Alorica, he correctly bet on the BPO industry’s move upward the value chain when he took over then I.T. services start-up Synermaxx Corporation in 2006.
-Today, Synermaxx is a leading niche software developer and the largest bulk SMS service provider in the Philippines.
-Sensing a new opportunity, he recently founded iBazaar, a PCIDSS-certified company and already a leading online payment gateway provider in the country.
+Today, Synermaxx is a leading niche software developer and the largest A2P enterprise messaging provider in the Philippines.
+Sensing a new opportunity, he founded iBazaar, a PCIDSS-certified company and already a leading online payment gateway provider in the country.

-In recogniton of his pioneering spirit, Boone has received various accolades through the years, including the Philippine Marketing Excellence Award, PFA Franchisee of the Year Award, Philippine Quality Award for Business Excellence, and most recently, The Golden Wheel Vocational Excellence Award for Education and Information Technology.
+In recognition of his pioneering spirit, Boone has received various accolades through the years, including the Philippine Marketing Excellence Award, PFA Franchisee of the Year Award, Philippine Quality Award for Education, and the Mario R. Nery Vocational Excellence Award in Information Technology.

-During his scholastic years, Boone was a math and debating champion and a fixture in the varsity basketball team.
-He graduated class valedictorian from De La Salle University-Manila with two summa cum laude degrees in Economics and Finance.
+During his scholastic years, Boone was a champion debater and a fixture in the varsity basketball team.
+He graduated class valedictorian from De La Salle University-Manila with two summa cum laude degrees in Economics and Financial Management.
 A recipient of the Sixto K. Roxas Gold Medal for Excellence in Economics, he also holds a post-graduate certificate in e-Business from the University of California-Berkeley.
 In between graduation and embarking on the entrepreneurial path, he worked in the laundry and foods categories under the vaunted brand management group of Procter & Gamble Philippines.

 President & Academics Director